tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Pre-planning and testing is essential
 - DR Process - Risk Assessment, Business Impact Analysis, Strategy Development, Plan Development, Testing and Training, Maintenance
 - Disaster Recover - Used when High-Availability and Fault Tolerance fail

+## Disaster Recovery / Business Continuity

+- Effective DR/BC costs money all the time
+- You need some type of extra resource
+- Executing a DR/BC process takes time
+- How long .. depends on the type of DR/BC
+-